segment-pixel

 Cloud-Native Architecture

 Typical multi-tier Cloud Native architecture uses a variety of discrete cloud provider managed services.
 These services are stitched together by the proprietary mechanisms offered by the cloud vendor.
 The essential aspects of Cloud Native architecture are ease of horizontal scaling, high availability and resiliency of the cloud managed services offered by the public cloud vendors.
 Due to this, Cloud Native Architectures are inherently Resilient Architectures.
 With the server-less paradigm, the operational cost is comparatively less than the Server-based paradigm.
-But all this comes at the expense of Cloud vendor lock-in making your product less portable.
+But all this comes at the expense of cloud vendor lock-in, added operational complexity, and the need for robust container scanning security to mitigate vulnerabilities across managed services.
 Additionally, posing challenges, in case you decide to move to a different cloud - public or private.

 Cloud Agnostic Architecture